-The typical features of an alternating offer bargaining experiment include: (1) Bargaining is bilateral; (2) Bargaining takes place over a succession of more than one time periods, and (3) In the first period, one bargainer is the proposer while the other bargainer is the responder, and from then on bargainers alternate roles from period to period.
-In each period, the proposer proposes how to divide the pie between the two parties and the responder responds by choosing one of the well-defined actions from the response menu.
-'Accept' and 'reject' are always on the response menu.
-Once the responder accepts a proposal, the parties reach an agreement, the bargaining ends and the parties divide the pie according to the proposal.
-Typically, a game terminates after a period only if the responder in that period accepts the proposal, or it is the final period, or a randomization procedure that mimics time discounting terminates it.
-Note that our description of alternating offer bargaining eliminates protocols in which one of the bargainers has no opportunity to make an offer, so we do not consider the ultimatum game (Güth et al., 1982) or sequential bargaining games in which the offers always come from one of the bargainers (e.g., Rapoport et al. 1995).
-Nevertheless, excluding the implications of results from ultimatum game experiments is impossible for the present discussion, as they are at the very heart of many of the issues that we will examine.
+The typical features of an alternating offer bargaining experiment include: (1) bargaining is bilateral; (2) bargaining takes place over a succession of more than one time period; and (3) in the first period, one bargainer is the proposer while the other bargainer is the responder, and from then on bargainers alternate roles from period to period.
+In each period, the proposer suggests how to divide the pie between the two parties and the responder replies by choosing one of the welldefined actions from the response menu, including "accept" and "reject."
+Once the responder accepts a proposal, the parties reach an agreement, the bargaining ends, and the parties divide the pie according to the proposal.
+Typically, a game terminates after a period only if the responder in that period accepts the proposal, if it is the final period, or if a randomization procedure that mimics time discounting terminates it.
+Note that our description of alternating-offer bargaining eliminates protocols in which one of the bargainers has no opportunity to make an offer, so we do not consider the ultimatum game (Güth et al., 1982) or sequential bargaining games in which the offers always come from one of the bargainers (e.g., Rapoport et al., 1995).
+Nevertheless, excluding the implications of results from ultimatum game experiments is impossible for the present discussion, as they are at the heart of many of the issues that we will examine.